Key principles underpinning GDPR

 - from you directly, when we meet in a business context;

-- from data you provide online via our website data collection forms (training course or webinar registration, job applications);
+- from data you provide online via our website data collection forms (training course or webinar registration, job applications, downloads);

 - from your interaction with and use of our online services including the Astrimar website, LinkedIn, Twitter, Instagram, and Facebook feeds.